jplataquin/visa-v/README.md

 Method      | Description
 ------------|-------------
 .ready()    | Returns a promise that will resolve if the view is deemed ready.
-.promise    | The defered internal promise object used in the .ready() method .clone()    | Method to clone the view.
+.clone()    | Method to clone the view.
+.setArea([target,content])  | Method use to set the area of a view.
+The first parameter is the name of the targeted area, while the second parameter is the content to be rendered.
-.cloneData  | property that contains the information needed to clone the view.
+.promise    | The defered internal promise object used in the .ready() method .cloneData  | property that contains the information needed to clone the view.
-.*          | Custom user defined methods that are made publicly accesible for a number of user defined features.
+.*          | Custom user defined properties and methods.

 ### Creating an HTML View